adnan-td/Certificate-Emailer-Script/README.md

 # Certificate Mailer Script

-A python script to convert an empty image to a certificates and send it over email without delay
+A python script to convert an empty image to certificates and send it over email without delay

 Uses Operating System concept of forking to send multiple emails with attached certificates altogether